For every Picasso, there are a thousand equally talented artists struggling to get there name out there.

-Use at least 11 and at most 30 hashtags: research shows that engagement goes up after the use of 11 hashtags.
+Research shows that engagement goes up after the use of 11 hashtags.

-Put hashtags in your comments: placing your hashtags in a comment not only looks cleaner, but it also contributes to your post’s engagement rate.
+Placing your hashtags in a comment not only looks cleaner, but it also contributes to your post’s engagement rate.

 Hashtags are your main form of distribution to potential new Instagram followers – the larger and more populated the hashtag, the more people can theoretically see your content.
 You can use tools like AiGrow to find popular hashtags in your niche.

 Smaller, more niche hashtags contain less competition, which makes it easier for your own content to rank higher in the search results.
 This increases your chances of appearing in the “Top 9” grid results of a particular hashtag.
-If you were a photographer for example, you may have better luck ranking as a Top Post for #travelphotography than a more general hashtag like #photography.
+If you were a photographer, for example, you may have better luck ranking as a Top Post for #travelphotography than a more general hashtag like #photography.

-Geotag your posts: when you geotag your posts, other people who post photos in your region will see your posts on the location’s page which increases content visibility.
+When you geotag your posts, other people who post photos in your region will see your posts on the location’s page which increases content visibility.
 As an artist, this can help you connect with other local artists, and it allows other local artists to discover your work.

-Create a branded hashtag: branded hashtags are an easy way for other people to share your art, build brand recognition, and get your name on as many different feeds as possible.
+Branded hashtags are an easy way for other people to share your art, build brand recognition, and get your name on as many different feeds as possible.